Arata Kaizaki’s life has kind of hit a stand still at the beginning of ReLife.

 Firstly, I am going to thank whoever decided to release the 13 episodes of this show on one day.
 If I’d had to wait week to week to watch this, I would have lost interest.
 Not because this is bad, but because it is kind of ordinary and there isn’t really enough to make you want to come back to it.
 However, in a single sitting or split over a couple of days, this is actually quite fun and interesting.
 So, good decision there.

-Secondly, what’s with the title?
+Secondly, what’s with the title of ReLIFE?
 Why is does LIFE need to be entirely in capital letters?
 I don’t normally care when anime does weird things to English words but this one kind of just made me wonder whether there was meant to be some greater significance that I just missed.

 There’s some genuine humour to be found in this series.
 Particularly Arata’s difficulties with studying.
 Yep, even if you made it through school, if you don’t use it you lose it.
 In addition to studying we get to look at sports, bullying, romances and all the usual anime high school tropes but from the perspective of an adult who has already had their illusions about real life shattered.